b2evolution/stain_skin/README.md

 ### Need Assistance?
 Get In Touch!

-If you ever get stuck with setting up Stain with your b2evolution installation, you can get in touch with our friendly and dedicated support via our [Support Forum](http://forums.b2evolution.net/).
+If you ever get stuck with setting up Business with your b2evolution installation, please head over to the [Support Forum](http://forums.b2evolution.net/).